eformsignen/developers/help/eformsign_webhook_en.rst

 .. note::

-    You can find more information about the eformsign Webhook's structure and samples in `eformsign Webhook <https://app.swaggerhub.com/apis-docs/eformsign_api.en/eformsign_API_2.0/Webhook-oas3#/Webhook/post-webhook>`_.
+    You can find more information about eformsign webhook's structure and samples in `eformsign Webhook <https://app.swaggerhub.com/apis-docs/eformsign_api.en/eformsign_API_2.0/Webhook-oas3#/Webhook/post-webhook>`_.